How to Save Energy with Outdoor Holiday Decorations

 It could cost more if you have an old, less efficient dishwasher.
 So, do yourself a favor and pack up the dishwasher so as to not waste energy on a small load, or wash dishes by hand.

 There is a debate on hand washing versus using the dish washer.
 When it comes to saving water, it’s a toss-up on which method is more efficient and depends on how water efficient you are when washing by hand.
-In terms of energy saving, washing by hand wins hands down (pardon the pun) because you can wash dishes in cold water saving on water heating costs.

 I know the electric kettle is more widely used in Europe or down under than in the U.S., but I truly hope it makes a hit here in the U.S. Why?
 These babies are wonderful!
 They heat up your tea or coffee water super-fast and save on energy (and money) compared to heating your water in the microwave or on the stove top.